saronson/apcs.java.06.01.ClassDesignProject/README.md

 # Class Design Project

 1. Pick some topic that holds interest for you.
+2. Add a file for that class (for example, if I am designing a Dog class, I would add a file named Dog.java).
-2. Design a class that represents this topic.
+3. Design a class that represents this topic.
 The class should have:

 - instance variables (at least two)
 - constants (at least one)